telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/AngularJS/set-initial-data-manually.md

 # Set Initial Data Manually

-The example below demonstrates how to manually set initial data in the Kendo UI Scheduler widget when using AngularJS.
+The following example demonstrates how to manually set initial data in the Kendo UI Scheduler when using AngularJS.

 ###### Example